What qualifications do I need?

 - General job search website banenrijklimburg.nl

 - Job search website for researchers www.academictransfer.com/en/

 Working in the hospitality industry

 Lastly, you’ve probably noticed Maastricht’s bustling restaurant/bar/cafe life (caveat: Covid times!).
 This naturally means that, particularly during the summer season, there is plenty of work in the hospitality industry.
-Many students in Maastricht opt for working as a waiter, bar-tender, or even food courier – for the latter, the biggest options in Maastricht are Thuisbezorgd.nl, Uber Eats and Deliveroo.
+Many students in Maastricht opt for working as a waiter, bar-tender, or even food courier – for the latter, the biggest options in Maastricht are Thuisbezorgd.nl, and Uber Eats.